 Dr. W. Irving Carroll is resident professor of this department.
 Associated with him are the following professors of the visiting faculty: Alex.
-B. Winchester, D.D., Pastor Extra Muros of Knox Presbyterian Church, Toronto, Canada; George E. Guille, D.D., President of Bryan Memorial University (Dayton, Tenn.), Athens, Tenn.; Bertram B. Sutcliffe, D.D., Portland, Oregon; Arno C. Gaebelein, D.D., Editor and Publicist, New York City; Herbert Mackenzie, D.D., Pastor of the Gospel Church and President of the Erieside Bible Conference, Cleveland, Ohio; and Henry A. Ironside, Litt.D., Pastor of the Moody Church, Chicago, Ill.
+B. Winchester, D.D., Pastor Extra Muros of Knox Presbyterian Church, Toronto, Canada; Bertram B. Sutcliffe, D.D., Portland, Oregon; Arno C. Gaebelein, D.D., Editor and Publicist, New York City; Herbert Mackenzie, D.D., Pastor of the Gospel Church and President of the Erieside Bible Conference, Cleveland, Ohio; and Henry A. Ironside, Litt.D., Pastor of the Moody Church, Chicago, Ill.